jesperswillem/setupFEP/tutorials/1.ligFEP/README.md

 The outputs are a .log file, containing some information on the system and the adaptions made to run it in Q, a protein.pdb and a water.pdb file.
 The latter two are needed in the next stage.

+-- NOTE --
+The use of molprobity output is currently under construction!

 # 3.setupFEP
 In the next stage we will prepare the input files for the actual